Coherence of statistics

 Further information

-You can find up-to-date statistics and data on this topic area by looking at:
+You can find up-to-date statistics and data on this topic area by looking at the:

-Statisticians working in this topic area concentrate on improving harmonisation, coherence, and accessibility of equality statistics across the UK particularly in relation to:
+Statisticians working in this topic area concentrate on improving inclusivity of data, coherence, and accessibility of equality statistics across the UK particularly in relation to:

 - protected characteristics groups